You can EASILY get a beautiful, smooth finish with chalk paint. Here’s my favorite way to fix rough feeling & blotchy looking chalk paint!

 Lately, I’ve been loving the matte look of General Finishes Flat Out Flat top coat.
 It applies fast, nice and even too.
 Follow the directions on whatever top coat you pick to get the best result.

 This last step is optional.
-Once you’ve applied the recommended number of coats and let it dry, you can use a brown paper bag to lightly sand the top coat for an even smoother feel.
+Once you’ve applied the recommended number of coats of your top coat and let it dry, you can use a brown paper bag to lightly sand the top coat for an even smoother feel.

 Brown Paper Bags have a very high grit, somewhere around 10,000.
 Which means they are great for getting a buttery feeling finish and removing dust nibs without scratching that perfect sheen.